Elizabeth Fore, PhD

 Master of Education, Instructional Technology, Idaho State University

 Office: Reed Gym 242B

-Teaching Areas: Environmental Health, Curriculum and Methods for Health Education, Community and Public Health, First Year Seminar, Stress and Emotional Health, Introduction to Health Education, Alcohol and Drug Awareness, Practicum
+Teaching Areas: Substance Abuse in Community and Public Health, Environmental Health, Stress and Emotional Health, Introduction to Community and Public Health, Promoting Wellness, Curriculum and Methods in Health Education, Community and Public Health Practicum

 Instructor - CADC